NeCTAR-RC/nectar-training/package05/sections/mitigating.markdown

 You will need to choose passphrases at several occasions.
 For example, before you can establish a connection to your virtual machine, you will have to generate keys which encrypt the connection between you and the virtual machine.
+A *key* is associated with a passphrase and it is needed to access your instance.
 We will do this in [Module 7][ModDoc7].

-Evidently, **never share passwords or private keys** with anyone not trusted (*Note:* A *key* is needed to access some services.
-This will be discussed in Module 7).
+Evidently, **never share passwords or private keys** with anyone not trusted.
 If you want to give someone access to your virtual machine, they should have their own keys to it, and not use yours.
 You can then block access to them any time by removing their key from your virtual machine.
 We will talk more about this in [Module 7][ModDoc7].

 ### Firewall protection

+The NeCTAR instances come with a firewall protection already in place.
 When you launch and manage your virtual machine, you will have to specify the *firewall rules* for it.
 You will use the Dashboard to create *security groups*, which basically are a collection of firewall rules.
 When you first create your virtual machine, the default firewall rules allows *no access* from remote by default --- so by default, your instance is secure.
 However you *will* need to allow certain forms of access, otherwise you won't be able to connect to the instance yourself.

 While [Module 7][ModDoc7] will talk you through the steps of setting up the firewall rules, this is a good place to prime ourselves with some background knowledge.
 To open up access to the virtual machine, you need to free up **Ports** in the firewall rules.